mustard123/master-thesis/README.md

 The BBU has two components:
 * LoRa_Decoder: receives a stream of IQ samples from the RRH, decodes the LoRa signal and sends the decoded message out on a UDP socket
-* LoRa_Responder: receives the messages from that UDP socket and, depending on message content, streams response IQ samples to the RRH or does not give a response
+* LoRa_Network_Server: receives the messages from that UDP socket and, depending on message content, streams response IQ samples to the RRH or does not give a response

 In the BBU directory run: